hasura/graphql-engine/docs/graphql/manual/guides/integrations/graphcool-migration.rst

 Migrating auth
 --------------

+There are two ways to Authenticate users in Graph.cool.

+1. Using Auth0
+2. Using Email-Password Auth.

 If you were using Auth0 with Graph.cool, the migration should be fairly straightforward.
 You can configure Hasura with Auth0 easily by following :ref:`this guide <guides_auth0_jwt>`.

+In case you are using Email-Password Auth, Graph.cool generates mutations for

+- creating a user ``createUser(authProvider: { email: { email, password } })`` and
+- login ``signinUser(email: { email, password })``.

+You will need to implement these custom mutations using :ref:`Hasura Actions <actions>`.

+Refer to this example for a `custom signup mutation <https://github.com/hasura/hasura-actions-examples/tree/master/auth>`__.

 Migrating permissions
 ---------------------